Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Illegal Palestinian Building

-Over the years this situation, in which Israel has had difficulty coping with extensive illegal building, has reduced the width of the corridor between Jerusalem and Ma’ale Adumim from about two kilometers (1.2 miles) approximately fifteen years ago to one kilometer (.6 miles) and even less at present.
-This also constricts the possibilities for building in E1 and the adjacent areas.
+Over the years, this lack of enforcement has drastically narrowed the corridor between Jerusalem and Ma’ale Adumim—from about two kilometers (1.2 miles) to as little as one kilometer (0.6 miles) today.
+This shrinking corridor further constrains the prospects for construction in E1 and adjacent areas.

 Political Concerns